jdonley/SoundZone_Tools/README.md

 _ALcons2STI.m_ | ALCONS2STI Converts Articulation Loss of Consonants (ALcons) to the Speech Transmission Index (STI) _confidence_intervals.m_ | CONFIDENCE_INTERVALS Find the confidence intervals for a set of data for use with the errorbar function in MATLAB
-_Correlated_Normalisation.m_ | CORRELATED_NORMALISATION Matches the amplitude of X using cross-correlation _Dropbox.m_ | DROPBOX Function to start and kill dropbox _extractIR.m_ | EXTRACTIR Extract impulse response from swept-sine response.
+_Correlated_Normalisation.m_ | CORRELATED_NORMALISATION Matches the amplitude of X using cross-correlation _Dropbox.m_ | DROPBOX Function to start and kill dropbox from MATLAB _extractIR.m_ | EXTRACTIR Extract impulse response from swept-sine response.
 _fconv.m_ | FCONV Fast Parallelised Convolution
 _fdeconv.m_ | FDECONV Fast Parallelised Deconvolution